 Print our FREE Printable Seed Saver Packets and start saving seeds today!

 Label your canned goods victoriously with our Garden for Victory canning labels

 FUN FACT: In June of 1917, President Woodrow Wilson appointed Herbert Hoover to head the US Food Administration.
 It was tasked with managing America’s food reserves.
 Hoover urged the US people to produce more, consume less, and live simply.
 Propaganda posters for this effort read “Feed a Fighter: Eat only what you need.
 Waste Nothing, that he and his family may have enough.”
 Due in large part to Hoover’s actions, America avoided mandatory rationing during the first World War.
 This decrease in consumption came to be known as “Hooverizing”.

-Shop our Victory Garden Canning Label Collection.
+Shop our entire Victory Garden Canning Label Collection.

 Suggested Reading List: